 When you are choosing a broker for day trading you should consider which account will be best for your needs but also offers the following features to help ensure that you can be successful day trading;

-Fast execution speeds – as a day trader you will want to move quickly and execute trades as opportunities arise, if your broker closes and opens trades for you rapidly, at the prices you targeted, you will be more likely to be successful.
-Any delays on executing trades could impact your profits.
+- Fast execution speeds – as a day trader you will want to move quickly and execute trades as opportunities arise, if your broker closes and opens trades for you rapidly, at the prices you targeted, you will be more likely to be successful.
+Any delays in executing trades could impact your profits.
+Saxo Markets offers DMA and some of the fastest speeds for on-exchange day trading.

-Good value – nobody minds paying for a better service but you will want to check the pricing structure of your broker thoroughly to ensure that you are not overpaying for their services.
+- Good value – nobody minds paying for a better service but you will want to check the pricing structure of your broker thoroughly to ensure that you are not overpaying for their services.
 Extra charges and fees will impact your profits.
+In almost all asset classes, Interactive Brokers is consistently ranked as having the lowest day trading costs.

-Customer support – if you’re new to day trading then you may want to consider choosing a broker that offers extensive customer support and advice options to help you get started.
+- Customer support – if you’re new to day trading then you may want to consider choosing a broker that offers extensive customer support and advice options to help you get started.
+Spreadex has always won our awards for the best customer service as voted for by day traders.

-Competitive spreads, leverage and margins – tight spreads can mean your trades become profitable more quickly and the provision of leverage can help you to make greater profits with only the capital behind you that you have, however, it can also mean losses escalate more quickly.
+- Competitive spreads, leverage and margins – tight spreads can mean your trades become profitable more quickly and the provision of leverage can help you to make greater profits with only the capital behind you that you have, however, it can also mean losses escalate more quickly.
 Likewise, margins can help you make bigger trades than your balance, although there is a real risk of loss if the markets move against you.
+IG has one of the largest day trading brokers) offers a very good all-round mix of pricing, increased leverage (for pro traders) and liquidity for OCT trading on CFDs and financial spread betting.

 There are many benefits of day trading over longer term share dealing, however amongst the most tangible benefits are;